 The Meaning of Numbers: The Number 19

-How does the number 19 relate to Israel?
+What does the number 19 mean in relation to Israel?
 The united kingdom split into two pieces after the death of Solomon.
 The piece referred to as Israel, or the Northern Ten Tribes, had Jeroboam as their first king (930 to 909 B.C.).
 Judah's first king was Rehoboam (930 to 913 B.C.).

 Appearances of the number nineteen

 Discovered in 1947, the Dead Sea Scrolls were found east of Jerusalem.
-Among all the scrolls unearthed over the years, 19 copies of Isaiah the prophet have been identified.
+Among all the scrolls unearthed over the years, nineteen copies of Isaiah the prophet have been identified.
 Of the ten most frequently mentioned women in the Bible, Mary (Jesus' mother) is listed 19 times.

-Additional info on Biblical Meaning of 20
+Additional info on the Biblical Meaning of 19

 The Hebrew calendar is the Biblical method for determining when God's seven annual Feast days should be kept.
 It was the calendar that Jesus, the apostles, and the early church considered authoritative concerning when to keep such celebrations as Passover, Pentecost, and the Feast of Trumpets (Calendar of Christ and Apostles by C. Franklin, revised 2004).